delta592/asitop/MAKEFILE_GUIDE.md

 6. **Run asitop with `make run`** for convenience
 7. **Check coverage** with `make coverage-html` regularly

-## Virtual Environment Details
+## uv and Virtual Environment Details

-The Makefile creates and manages a virtual environment at `./venv/`:
+The Makefile uses uv to create and manage a virtual environment at `./.venv/`:

 ```
 asitop/
-├── venv/                    # Virtual environment (auto-created)
+├── .venv/                   # Virtual environment (auto-created by uv)
 │   ├── bin/
 │   │   ├── python          # Isolated Python interpreter
 │   │   ├── pip             # Isolated pip